luslab/luslab.github.io/_docs/nextflow/intro.md

  3. [Nextflow coding patterns](https://nextflow-io.github.io/patterns/index.html)
  4. [Nextflow blog](https://www.nextflow.io/blog.html)

+Also see [a very useful blog post](https://www.nextflow.io/blog/2019/easy-provenance-report.html) on how to track the provenance of results from a Nextflow pipeline.

 You can get help regarding Nextflow here:

  1. `nextflow` Slack channel in our Crick workspace.